-An analysis of trends and practices of teaching science in the elementary school.
-Emphasis will be made on how to transfer theory into practice through the development of instructional planning for fundamental concepts in science – including physical, life, and earth and space sciences and other related areas appropriate for the elementary classroom.
+An analysis of trends and practices of teaching science in the elementary and middle school.
+Emphasis will be made on how to transfer theory into practice through the development of instructional planning for fundamental concepts in science – including physical, life, and earth and space sciences and other related areas appropriate for the elementary and middle school classroom.

 This course is designed to provide teacher candidates with the knowledge, skills, and practices of the four core science disciplines of Earth science, biology, chemistry, and physics in order to provide a sound foundation for teaching science in the elementary grades.

 Textbook readings and lecture presentations

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be 200 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to two other classmates’ threads.
 Each reply must be 50 words.
 (CLO: A, B, C, F)